-Rollators are simply a walker with 3 or 4 wheels and are also commonly referred to as a rolling walking or wheeled walkers.
+Rollators are simply a walker with 3 or 4 wheels.
+They are also commonly referred to as a rolling walking or wheeled walkers.
 A standard Walker can be slow and difficult to use for people with little strength or endurance.
 Rollators make getting around much easier by having a wheel at the base of each leg.
 This means that they are much more mobile as they can be pushed ahead instead of having to be lifted and placed with each step.

 There are two different types available: 3 wheel and 4 wheel.
 They also often come with seats, baskets, pockets and other features to accommodate day-to-day activities that someone might do while they are out and about.

 How to Choose the Right Rolling walker For Your Needs